Project

 I don't notice much difference in cpu usage between the resampling qualities src-sinc-best-quality and speex-float-10.
 Pulseaudio seems to use speex-float-3 by default, these days.
 But what causes increased CPU usage for me is setting the rate to 48000.
 I don't suppose it makes much difference to human ears between 48000 and 44100, but that's just a guess.

-#5 Updated by John Lindgren over 8 years ago
+#5 Updated by John Lindgren almost 9 years ago

 • Category set to plugins/crossfade